Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Discussion

-To our knowledge, all production level quantum chemistry packages apply certain finite-size corrections to reduce the error in the Hartree-Fock exchange energy calculation and the Hartree-Fock orbitals energies.
-For example, the truncated Coulomb correction scheme \cite{SundararamanArias2013,spencer08} can be applied to insulating systems so that the finite-size error in orbital energies decays super-algebraically with respect to $N_{\vk}$.
-However, our analysis shows that the finite-size error of the correlation energy will deteriorate from $\Or(N_\vk^{-1})$ to $\Or(N_\vk^{-\frac13})$ if the corrections are only applied to orbital energies, and this is consistent with numerical observations.
+In this work, we fill a gap in understanding the finite-size error in periodic coupled cluster calculation for insulating systems.
+Notably, we reveal an unexpected inverse volume scaling of this error in CCD calculation.
+This behavior manifests even in the absence of any finite-size correction schemes, owing to an error cancellation.
+Our findings, together with the methodologies employed in this study, provide valuable insights for practitioners, method developers, and theorists.

-Our analysis also suggests that applying corrections (such as the Madelung constant correction) to all the involved orbital energies and ERI-contractions is necessary to achieve $\Or(N_\vk^{-1})$ finite-size error in the calculation of energies from finite order perturbation theories in general.
-We therefore recommend that comparable finite-size corrections should be applied to both orbital energies and ERI-contractions in quantum chemistry calculations of periodic systems.
-Our quadrature based analysis may also provide insights in developing numerical methods to further reduce the finite-size error, going beyond the inverse volume scaling.
+For practitioners, when applying computational quantum chemistry methods to periodic systems, reducing finite-size errors using techniques such as power-law extrapolation requires an in-depth understanding of the error scaling.
+This is particularly important when calculations are constrained to small-sized systems due to the steep increase of the computational cost with respect to the system size and limited resources.
+Many production-level quantum chemistry packages that support periodic systems use certain finite-size corrections to reduce errors in the HF exchange energy calculation and the HF orbital energies.
+For instance, the truncated Coulomb correction scheme \cite{SundararamanArias2013,spencer08} can be applied to insulating systems, so that the finite-size error in orbital energies decays super-algebraically with respect to $N_{\vk}$.
+However, our analysis shows that if this correction is only applied to the orbital energy but without any correction to ERI contractions, the finite-size error of the correlation energy deteriorates from inverse volume scaling to inverse length scaling.
+This is also a finding consistent with numerical observations.